🇸🇬 How Singapore expats invest & manage their money

 Dexter Zhuang

-Dexter is the founder of Money Abroad, an online education platform that helps people shift from "live to work" to "work to live."
-He writes about money, portfolio careers, and life design.
+Dexter is the founder of Money Abroad, an online education platform that helps people live on their own terms.
+He writes about money and portfolio careers.
 Starting his career in San Francisco, he has lived and worked across Southeast Asia and Latin America for the past 6 years.
 He has 10+ years of experience building products and teams at public companies (Dropbox) and scaling startups (Xendit).
-His work has been featured in global outlets like Business Insider, CBS, US News & World Report, and Tech in Asia.
+His work has been featured in global outlets like Business Insider, CBS, and Tech in Asia.
 He graduated from Dartmouth College.

 Continue reading

-Spend Money
+Money

-Ready to make the leap from "live to work" to "work to live"?
+Want to pivot from "live to work" to "work to live"?

-Join over 6,000 people getting my best insights on money, portfolio careers, and life design every Sunday.
+Join over 7,000 people getting my best insights on money and portfolio careers every Sunday.

 I'll send you my Top 10 All-Time Newsletters as a thank you: